Acconut/polyplayer/README.md

 ## Testing

-Use `test/mocha.html` to run tests.
+Use `test/player.html` and `test/playlist.html` to run tests.
 You'll need Flash in order to succed all tests.

 ## Building